praveen91-bs/tau_network_pipeline/README.md

 SEA_AD_anno/, SEA_AD_metadata/ # SEA-AD reference metadata (read-only inputs)
 ```

-The manuscript-relevant deliverables are the per-cell-type `final_active_signature.csv` (stage 5),
+The manuscript-relevant deliverables are the per-cell-type `final_active_signature.csv`,
-the ranked TF tables (stage 6), and the candidate → tau-anchor network context tables and figures
+the ranked TF tables, and the candidate → tau-anchor network context tables and figures.
-(stage 7).

 ## Running